biolab/orange3/doc/visual-programming/source/loading-your-data/index.rst

     :width: 900 px
     :align: center

 Orange correctly assumed that a column with gene names is a meta information, which is displayed in **Data Table** in columns shaded with light-gray.
 It has wrongly guessed that `heat 20`, the last non-meta column in our data file, is a class column.
-To correct this in Orange, we can feed the data to the `Select Columns <http://docs.orange.biolab.si/widgets/rst/data/selectattributes.html#select-attributes>`_ widget:
+To correct this in Orange, we can feed the data to the :doc:`Select Columns<../widgets/data/selectcolumns>` widget:

 .. image:: select-columns-schema.png
     :align: center

-Opening the `Select Columns <http://docs.orange.biolab.si/widgets/rst/data/selectattributes.html#select-attributes>`_ widget reveals Orange's classification of attributes.
+Opening the :doc:`Select Columns<../widgets/data/selectcolumns>` widget reveals Orange's classification of attributes.
 We would like all our continuous attributes to be data features, gene function to be our target variable and gene names considered as meta attributes.
 We can obtain this by dragging the attribute names around the boxes in **Select Columns**:

 .. image:: select-columns-start.png
     :width: 413 px